 The carotenoid lutein may also slow down or prevent the thickening of arteries in the human body, thus fighting against heart disease and stoke.
 The B6 and folate in broccoli also reduce the risk of atherosclerosis, heart attack, and stroke.

 Another bonus benefit of broccoli, fighting heart disease and stroke.
 All in all, so far broccoli seems to be a mighty and powerful vegetable, a great weapon in the battle against obesity and a winning strategy to keep our fuel intake lean and green.
-I wonder what having a cup of broccoli every day, how that can affect health.
-We will find out, I am on my third day so far and feeling pretty good.
-Blood analysis though will give us more insight in another month.
+Imagine the value of adding a cup of broccoli to your meal plan every day.

 Here is another article written on the health benefits of broccoli: